-White Sox pitchers Joe Dobson and Marv Grissom both fired shutouts in beating the Tigers in a doubleheader at Comiskey Park.
-The Sox won, 3-0 and 1-0.
+White Sox pitchers Joe Dobson and Marv Grissom both fired shutouts in beating the Tigers in a doubleheader at Comiskey Park, 3-0 and 1-0.
 For the afternoon, Detroit only had eight total hits.
+Grissom would later become the White Sox pitching coach under manager Eddie Stanky.

-White Sox pitcher Dick Donovan hurled a one-hitter at Cleveland.
-Donovan allowed only a second-inning double to former White Sox infielder Eddie Robinson in winning, 4-0.
-He beat future teammate Early Wynn.
+White Sox pitcher Dick Donovan hurled a one-hitter at Cleveland, striking out four.
+Donovan allowed only a second-inning double to right field by former White Sox infielder Eddie Robinson in winning, 4-0.
+Donovan beat future teammate Early Wynn.